 A woman (Dr. Rebecca Tuttle, psychologist) with long brown hair sitting cross-legged on a couch, smiling at the camera; wearing a white blazer over a black top and blue jeans.
 Individual therapy and couples therapy in Florida, Colorado, and PSYPACT.

-Strong relationships help us heal, grow, and find purpose - especially when life feels overwhelming.
+Relationships help us heal, grow, and find purpose.

 Therapeutic Approach